patrickcping/pingone-go-sdk-v2/mfa/docs/MFASettings.md

 ### NewMFASettings

-`func NewMFASettings(authentication MFASettingsAuthentication, lockout MFASettingsLockout, pairing MFASettingsPairing, ) *MFASettings`
+`func NewMFASettings(authentication MFASettingsAuthentication, pairing MFASettingsPairing, ) *MFASettings`

 NewMFASettings instantiates a new MFASettings object This constructor will assign default values to properties that have it defined,